vitessio/website/content/en/docs/user-guides/configuration-basic/vttablet-mysql.md

 There are some additional parameters that we recommend setting:

 * `enable_semi_sync`: The recommended value for this is TRUE.
 You will need to bring up at least three vttablets for this setting to work correctly.
-This flag will be deprecated once `vtorc` takes over the management of mysql instances.
+This flag will be deprecated once `vtorc` takes over the management of MySQL instances.
 * `enable_replication_reporter`: Enabling this flag will make vttablet send its replication lag information to the vtgates, and they will use this information to avoid sending queries to replicas that are lagged beyond a threshold.
 * `unhealthy_threshold`: If `enable_replication_reporter` is enabled, and the replication lag exceeds this threshold, then vttablet stops serving queries.
 This value is meant to match the vtgate `discovery_high_replication_lag_minimum_serving` flag.
 * `degraded_threshold`: This flag does not change vttablet’s behavior.
 This threshold is used to report a warning in the status page if the replication lag exceeds this threshold.
 This value is meant to match the vtgate `discovery_low_replication_lag` flag.